MaxEnger/RandomForest_SolarFields/README.md

 # Conducting Image Classification of Utility Scale Solar Fields in Rhode Island using Random Forest in Google Earth Engine
-This tutorial provides users with a step-by-step guide to conduct pixel-based classification of utility scale solar fields using Random Forest & Google Earth Engine.
-This tutorial uses random forest because it is a robust machine learning algorithm used to identify target classes in satellite imagery.
+This tutorial provides users with a step-by-step guide to conduct pixel-based classification of utility scale solar fields using Random Forest within Google Earth Engine.
+This tutorial uses random forest because it is a robust machine learning algorithm used to identify target classes in satellite imagery and produces proficient results.
 For this example, you will utilize a random forest algorithm to classify two classes in the Sentinel-2A imagery: Solar Fields and Non-Solar.
 The results of this project are intended to inform stakeholders about the rate of deforestation in Rhode Island due to fast-paced solar field development.

 ### Why is this important
 The purpose of this project was to design a free and open-source remote sensing methodology to identify utility-scale solar fields and monitor subsequent land cover conversion in Rhode Island.